flotiq/flotiq-ui-plugin-slug/README.md

 <!-- TO DO fix react dev cors -->

 1. Open Flotiq editor
-2. Add a new plugin and paste the URL to the hosted `plugin-manifest.json` file (unfortunatelly you cannot use `https://localhost:3050/plugin-manifest.json` due to CORS issues in the react dev server )
+2. Add a new plugin and paste the URL to the hosted `plugin-manifest.json` file (unfortunately you cannot use `https://localhost:3050/plugin-manifest.json` due to CORS issues in the react dev server )
 3. Navigate to the view that is modified by the plugin